microsoft/typespec/packages/protobuf/README.md

 # TypeSpec Protobuf library and emitter

+**Warning** :warning:: This pre-release emitter is in active development and may change.
+Your feedback is highly appreciated.

 This package provides support for defining and emitting Protobuf specifications in [TypeSpec](https://github.com/microsoft/typespec) and an emitter that generates Protobuf output files from TypeSpec sources.

 ## Install